gkdivya/EVA/4_ArchitecturalBasics/README.md

 - Lastly, use Learning Rate to tune the model

 <b>Important Notes considered<b>:
-We have ensured not to use Batch normalization, Activation function, Max pooling, dropout just before the last layer
+We have ensured not to use Batch normalization, Activation function, Max pooling, dropout just before the last layer.
+And to use always kernel size of 3 * 3

 ## Experiments